Saudi passport: Passport issuance procedures

 An applicant is required to fill in an online form for the first time.
 In the case of passport renewal, an applicant is not required to fill in the form where the passport can be renewed with a few online steps through Absher online platform.
 An applicant must have a valid Government ID to be able to issue the passport.
 The passport photo must be taken whilst the applicant is in Saudi dress, The photo must be 4 × 6 in in size.
 The applicant must fill the form in both Arabic and English.

 All procedures are carried out electronically through the platform Absher.
 This platform enables applicants to apply for a new passport or passport renewal without the requirement of attendance in person.

 History

-In 10 February 2022, the Ministry of Interior released a new version of the Saudi Passport with darker green cover page, the addition of a biometric chip, and a new data page physical appearance.
+On 10 February 2022, the Ministry of Interior released a new version of the Saudi Passport with darker green cover page, the addition of a biometric chip, and a new data page physical appearance.